Buying life insurance for children is just one of the many ways you can give your child a financially sound future.

 We recommend that you buy life insurance for children sooner because premiums are low.
 Life insurance gets more expensive as you age.

 If you want to wait until they’re a little older, that’s okay too.
 They’re still at a relatively young age compared to when most people start thinking of life insurance.
 Either way, you are providing your child with life insurance protection while preparing them for their future.

-Scroll down for an overview of the 3 best policies offering life insurance for children.
-These policies are through Gerber Life Insurance Company, Mutual of Omaha Life Insurance Company and National Life Insurance Company.
+Scroll down for an overview of the 4 best policies offering life insurance for children.
+These policies are through Gerber Life Insurance Company, Foresters Financial, Mutual of Omaha Life Insurance Company, and National Life Insurance Company.

 If you’re still uncertain about whether it’s right to buy life insurance for your children, we are going to take a look at some the most common reasons parents choose to do this.